-8. Now we just need to link the Color output of the Color Ramp to the Color input of the Diffuse BSDF node in the editor and the rendered result should look like this:
+8. Now we just need to link the Color output of the Color Ramp to the Color input of a shader node such as a Diffuse BSDF node in the editor and the rendered result should look like this:

 9. We can do a little more with this.
 If we add another Color Ramp node and leave the gradient at the default, then link the Fac output of the Attribute node to the Fac input of the new Color Ramp, we can then link the Color output of the Color Ramp directly to the Displacement input of the Output node.
 This will give this result:

 Hopefully this will give you an idea of just how powerful attributes in Cycles 4D can be.
 For reference, the final node tree looks like this:

 Speeding up the workflow